jotego/jtcores/cores/ngp/README.md

 # Cartridge Loading

 The first time you insert batteries into a NGP, the system will boot and present a menu.
 You can go through the set-up process or not.
 What matters is that when you press the power button in the actual machine, it will suspend the system but keep the memory alive.
-When you press the power button again, if there is a cartridge, it will not show the setup menu.
+When you press the power button again, if there is a cartridge, it will **not show the setup menu**.
 The core needs the user to replicate this procedure in order to play games.

 1. Load the core
 2. Use the virtual power button to _turn off_ the NGP